- Sometimes, you need to free up some space by removing large, unused files.

 - Press the File Explorer button on the Windows 10 taskbar.

-- Select your C: drive or an alternative drive partition to search for files on.
-(Alternatively, you can select a specific folder to search for files in.)
+- Select your C: drive or an alternative drive partition to search for files.

 - Click inside the Search box to the right of Explorer’s window to open the Search tab.